 Alternate Career Options

 A podiatrist is a physician who specializes in diagnosing and treating illnesses, diseases and conditions affecting the lower limbs, from the lower legs to the ankles to feet.
-Podiatrists examine patients, order and review tests, make referrals when podiatry symptoms are signals of other health issues, and provide treatment that ranges from prescribing orthotics to performing surgery.
+Podiatrists examine patients, order and review tests, make referrals when podiatry symptoms are signals of other health issues and provide treatment that ranges from prescribing orthotics to performing surgery.
 While professional podiatry programs require at least three years of undergraduate college education, most applicants earn a bachelor's degree first.
 A Doctor of Podiatric Medicine program takes four years; graduates then complete a 3-year residency and apply for state licensing.
 Licensing requirements vary by state but typically require at least a passing score on the American Podiatric Medical Licensing Exam.
 Podiatrists can also earn board certification.
 The BLS predicts that jobs for podiatrists will increase 14% from 2014-2024; this occupation paid an average salary of $136,180 in 2015.